 As a Somatic Sex Educator and Sexological Bodyworker, I specialize in the practice of Body Prayer and offer it as a special feature of my offerings, or as a part of the practice that you may desire (see the 'About' menu page).

 guided erotic touch with Body Prayer

 masturbation coaching with Body Prayer

 erotic massage with Body Prayer

 It is not necessary for a client to hold any religious belief to experience a Body Prayer Session!
 Prayer pre-dates organized religion by centuries (eons?!) and is a natural human response to connect to the spiritual, however the person defines spirituality.
 After years of study and practice, it seems to me that sex and spirituality are natural partners in our lives.
-But the prayer I offer is not "God-centered".
+But the type of prayer I offer is not "God-centered".
 They are Body-centered prayers, words of affirmation and healing TO and FOR our bodies, with special emphasis on reclaiming the sacred nature of the erotic pleasure we experience in our core.